 How to Choose the Best Stand-Up Fishing Kayak

-There’s plenty of features to consider when you’re in the market for a fishing kayak you can stand up in.
+There are plenty of factors and features to consider when you’re in the market for a good stand-up fishing kayak.

 Why Choose a Stand-Up Fishing Kayak?

-There are several reasons why you might intentionally seek out a kayak that has been specially designed to accommodate a standing pilot.
+There are several reasons why you might intentionally seek out a craft that has been specially designed as a stand-up kayak.

 And they don’t always have to do with fishing.

-Kayaks that you can stand in will offer the best possible stability – which is often an essential requirement – particularly for anyone new to kayaking, or a little apprehensive about trying the sport.
+Kayaks that you can stand in will offer the best possible stability – which is particularly important for anyone new to kayaking, or a little apprehensive about trying the sport.

-But for most anglers, the primary reason for choosing a stand-up yak is that standing gives you more control over your casts, and the ability to manipulate lures, as well as setting the hook when you snag a bite.
+But for most anglers, the primary reason for choosing a stand-up yak is that standing gives you more power and control over your casts and reels, with the ability to better manipulate lures, cast greater distances, as well as setting the hook when you snag a bite.

 Any angler will tell you – fighting a monster fish is much easier from a standing position, and a kayak’s stability plays a huge part in allowing you to do that or not.

-And for fly-fishing especially, you’re not going to achieve the same results if you’re stuck sitting down.
-Alternatively, you could always go back to using some quality waders – but kayaking is more fun.
+And for fly fishing especially, you’re not going to achieve the same results if you’re stuck sitting down.

 Type of Kayak

-There are many styles of kayak available – all designed for different recreational or professional purposes.
+There are many types and styles of kayak available – all designed for different recreational or professional purposes.

 When it comes to choosing the best kayak for standing casts, then there’s no question you need to go for the sit-on-top version.
-That is the only type I’ve included in this review.
+They are the only kayaks I’ve included in this review.